open-education-hub/methodology/chapters/use-deliver/practical-sessions/reading/read.md

 Ideally, each practical activity (tutorial, question, task) should be automatically evaluated and feedback should be instantly generated.
 Depending on the activity type, the difficulty of achieving this might vary.
 A question, for instance, is easy to grade automatically, by its very design.
-However, most practical sessions probably do not consist solely of questions, but include more complex activites, such as tasks.
+However, most practical sessions probably do not consist solely of questions, but include more complex activities, such as tasks.
 A task can be verified automatically in some cases (for example a programming task that has an automated checker), while in other cases it might be very hard to do so (for example in a math proof or an essay).

 The number of topics and the ordering in which the topics are presented in a practical session is highly dependent on the nature of the field of study and the preference of the educator.